LandrixSoftware/XRechnung-for-Delphi/commercial.license.md

-# LANDRIX SOFTWARE OpenConnect-for-Delphi license agreement
+# LANDRIX SOFTWARE XRechnung-for-Delphi license agreement

-The commercial license for OpenConnect-for-Delphi gives you the right to:
+The commercial license for XRechnung-for-Delphi gives you the right to:

 - use the library for development of applications or any type of software module in general by a single named developer
 - sell any commercial compiled application using the library